The phone rang, and it was my recruiter – she had been calling for weeks, and I finally took a deep breath and accepted the call.

 The Safety Officer made it appear like it was my responsibility when clearly it was his, and he had failed in his role.

 This was not the first time I was terminated by a trucking company.
-Coastal Transportation fired me last year for over-speeding – going more than 72 mph (on a downhill)
+Coastal Transportation fired me the year before for over-speeding – going more than 67 mph on a downhill.

-So as soon as I left Easton, I stopped at the state capital and filed a complaint with the EEOC.
-The office was responsive and easily took my report – they would get back to me in a few months.
+So as soon as I left Easton, I stopped at the state capital and filed a complaint with the EEOC – Equal Employment Opportunity Commission.
+The office was responsive and readily took my report – they would get back to me in a few months.
 Meanwhile I had to look for another job